LintaoAmons/scratch.nvim/README.md

 I will continue add some changes to main branch, so if you meet some issue due to new changes, you can just downgrade to your former version.

+> Warn: some path is hard coded, may encounter issues when using windows.
+>       Can try to config the `scratch_file_dir`

 ## Configuration

 ### Default Configuration